SWP details

 Retirement income

-Plan regular income from your accumulated mutual fund corpus.
+Plan a systematic withdrawal plan from your mutual fund or retirement corpus.

 Depletion timeline